Link Between Fitness and Sleep

 About the Author

 Jackie Kepler is a sleep professional.
-She enjoys sleeping with her cats but sleeps on a king-size bed because she needs her space, too.
+Although she enjoys sleeping with her cats, she sleeps on a king-size bed because she needs her space, too.